epfl-cs358/2024fa-superscanner8000/README.md

 ## Make your own SuperScanner8000

+This section is dedicated to explaining how to build this project yourself!
+(All the printing/cutting part are available)

+#Built with

    * [![Python][Python.org]][Python-url]
    * [![Cpp][Cpp.org]][Cpp-url]

-This section is dedicated to explaining how to build this project yourself!
-(All the printing/cutting part are available)

 ### Prerequisites
 Comprehensive list of elements we used in our project along with needed equipment.
 To construct the device, one should